qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Optional - Code tour.md

 }
 ~~~

-What's interesting here is that we invented a really simple query language here, which is explained in the description of the "revenueRange" parameter.
+What's interesting here is that we invented a really simple query language here, which is explained in the description of the `revenueRange` parameter.
 Copilot is able to learn this language from the description and translate the intent of a prompt into the correct query.

-OK now let's move back to the first command, "inventorySearch".
+OK now let's move back to the first command, `inventorySearch`.
 It has 5 parameters, which allows for much more sophisticated queries.

 ~~~json
 {